 Administrative & Research Assistant

-Javiera is an undergraduate student at the University of Toronto completing majors in Anthropology and Criminology.
+Javiera is an undergraduate student at the University of Toronto completing majors in Biology and Medical Anthropology.

 Land and Ancestral Acknowledgment

 The Black Health Education Collaborative acknowledges with gratitude the Indigenous Peoples across Turtle Island who continue to thrive and resist colonial violence while striving for self-determination and decolonial futures.
 We live, work and play in various territories including the lands of the Huron-Wendat, Haudenosaunee and Mississauga’s of the Credit River; Cree, Oji-Cree, Dakota and Dene peoples, the Anishinaabe, and on the homeland of the Métis Nation; Kanien:keha’ka and Mi’kmaq.